 These noteworthy Scots come from all over the country and can help children and young people to see how those from their own society or background have succeeded in their lives.

-These materials make clear links across different subject areas within each of the lives of people featured.
-As well as Social Studies there are strong links to Science, Sport, Business, Literature, Art and many others.
+There are clear links across different subject areas within each of the lives of people featured.
+In addition to Social Studies, there are strong links to Science, Sport, Business, Literature, Art, and many others.

 Robert The Bruce